-SfTI’s Board is supported by four independent science advisors and a host observer from Callaghan Innovation.
+SfTI’s Board is supported by four independent science advisors and a Board observer appointed by our Host, Callaghan Innovation.

 Traci Houpapa (Waikato Maniapoto, Taranaki, Tūwharetoa) MNZM JP Chair Federation of Māori Authorities and National Advisory Council on the Employment of Women and Co-chair Indigenous Women’s Business Network, is an award winning company director and recognised business leader.
 Traci serves on a number of companies including The Treasury, Ontario Teachers’ Pension Plan NZ Forest Investment, Predator Free 2050, Primary ITO and the National Advisory Council on the Employment of Women.
 Traci has an MBA from Massey University and is a Justice of the Peace and a Marriage Celebrant.

 Gottfried brings senior level executive experience with multi-national engineering and technology corporation Siemens AG in New Zealand and overseas.
 A Director of Blackhawk Tracking Systems, Wellington Drive Technologies, McKay Ltd, and AuCom Electronics, in 2009 he was Executive in Residence at business incubator the ICEHOUSE, and an investor with Ice Angels.

 Kat (Ngāi Tahu) is co-founder of the Wellington-based creative and multi-media story-telling agency Wrestler.
 She heads the company’s Virtual and Augmented Reality projects.
 As entrepreneur with a passion for empowering people to make the world a better place, Kat will champion new ways to integrate the views and approaches of rangatahi (young people).